-The SUPER Initiative aims to approach the issue of substance misuse in New Hampshire from three angles: prevention, education, and recovery.
+The Substance Misuse Awareness Task Force aims to approach the issue of substance misuse in New Hampshire from three angles: prevention, education, and recovery.

 Prevention: Work with local organizations to spread practices of safe use and harm reduction